 Consumer surplus is measured by economists with the help of a formula known as consumer surplus formula.

-It is indicated in a graph as the area in between the line forming demand curve and the line forming the equilibrium point of demand and supply curves.
-If the demand curve is a straight line, then the area will be that of a triangle formed by connecting these points as shown in the figure.
+It is indicated in a graph as "the area in between the line forming demand curve and the line forming the equilibrium point of demand and supply curves".
+If the demand curve is a straight line, then the area of consumer surplus will be that of a triangle formed by connecting these points as shown in the figure below.

 Consumer surplus = Triangle area = half * base * height (when demand curve is straight line)

 In the below image, D1 - D2 is the demand curve and S1- S2 is the supply curve.
 Both are intersecting at equilibrium point E. P is the price paid for attaining equilibrium E. So, the consumer surplus is the area of the triangle formed by D1, P, E points.